 The Connecticut State Lodge has its own Executive Board and Board of Trustees with its own Constitution and By-Laws.
 The Connecticut State Lodge provides specific programs and assistance needed for the Local Lodges of Connecticut.
 The State Lodge also assists with many different charitable organizations and groups within Connecticut.

-Although we do not represent Connecticut police officers in collective bargaining, all members are Connecticut police officers and we support responsible collective bargaining.Paused
+We now offer full Labor Services to Connecticut police officers in collective bargaining, representation at the labor board and we support responsible collective bargaining.Paused